 Festivals and events

-There are also many free events in the city all throughout the year.
+There are also many free events in the city throughout the year.
 Festivals and events give the opportunity to see a bit of the local community and way of life too.
 We’ve managed to find something exciting happening during each visit but some of the highlights to watch out for when you visit are the Gion, Aoi and Jidai Festivals, New Year celebrations, Setsubun and of course the seasonal events.

 Sakura season, the cherry blossom is a fabulous time to be in Japan and Kyoto is one of the best cities for it in our opinion.
 There are trees in bloom and paths and rivers carpeted in pink petals all around the city.
-We particularly like the hanami parties in Maruyama park and along the riverbank, or the walk to dinner along the canals area near Pontocho and Shirakawa, both historical geisha districts in the central city.
+We particularly like the hanami parties in Maruyama Park and along the riverbank, or the walk to dinner along the canals area near Pontocho and Shirakawa, both historical geisha districts in the central city.

 Take a look at this page for our suggestions on the best sakura viewing spots in Kyoto, many of them are free.
 Another great free event is the dragon making its rare but highly anticipated appearance at Kiyomizudera temple.